zirkeldesign/cakephp-rest-plugin/readme.md

 up & running in no time.

-The reformatting of your vars can even change the structure of your existing viewvars by using bi-directional xpaths.
-So you can extract info using an xpath, and it will be written into API json with another xpath.
-If this doesn't make any sense, look at the examples.
+CakePHP REST Plugin can even change the structure of your existing viewvars using bi-directional xpaths.
+This way you can extract info using an xpath, and output it to your API clients using another xpath.
+If this doesn't make any sense, please have a look at the examples.

 You attach the Rest.Rest component to a controller, but you can limit REST activity to a single action.